monagrland/MB_Pipeline/config/README.md

 ```

 Entropy ratio-based distance denoising with DnoisE (see below) is only
 available for coding sequences; the reading frame must be specified.
-However it
-is possible to denoise with DnoisE but still use UCHIME to remove chimeras.

 ### Denoising